cpalmer-ios/portfolio/DNS_SETUP.md

-# DNS Configuration for web-dek.uk
+# DNS Configuration for web-dev.uk

 ## The Problem: InvalidDNSError